zahlabut/LogTool/LogTool_Python3/README.md

 Provided options are: specific PODs, LogLevel, "Since Time".
 It will use "oc get pods" command to list the PODs within a project, followed by "oc logs -n PROJECT --timestamps POD_NAME" to create log files on the file system that are later on analyzed.
+When running on Controller it will also upload log files to Hypervisor and appropriate "SCP" command to download the logs from Hypervisor to your Desktop will be provided.

 **10) OSP18 - use "openstack-must-gather" tool**

 This mode uses "openstack-must-gather" tool: https://ci-framework.pages.redhat.com/docs/ci-framework/07_collect_logs.html to collect the logs.
 Once collected logs will be analyzed.
+When running on Controller it will also upload log files to Hypervisor and appropriate "SCP" command to download the logs from Hypervisor to your Desktop will be provided.

 # Installation